About the Project

 Access to such objective and independent research increases transparency, empowers investors and enhances global knowledge and understanding about investment in occupied territories.

-This database represents the second phase of our project on investment in occupied lands.
+This database represents the third phase of our project on investment in occupied lands.
 We welcome your feedback at [email protected].

 This project has been made possible through the generous support of the Open Society Foundations.